Darkhax-Minecraft/ItemStages/README.md

 // Stages a recipe category in JEI. mods.ItemStages.stageRecipeCategory("eight", "minecraft.anvil");

-//Stages an enchantment (in JEI) mods.ItemStages.stageEnchant("one", <enchantment:minecraft:protection>);
+// Stages an enchantment (in JEI) mods.ItemStages.stageEnchant("one", <enchantment:minecraft:protection>);

-//Stages an enchantment by level (in JEI) mods.ItemStages.stageEnchantByLevel("one", <enchantment:minecraft:projectile_protection>.makeEnchantment(1));
+// Stages an enchantment by level (in JEI) mods.ItemStages.stageEnchantByLevel("one", <enchantment:minecraft:projectile_protection>.makeEnchantment(1));
 ```